ASKurz/recoding-Hayes-2018/Chapter_07.md

 ![](Chapter_07_files/figure-markdown_github/unnamed-chunk-4-1.png)

+We borrowed `geom_dl()` form the [directlabels package](https://cran.r-project.org/web/packages/directlabels/index.html), which made it easy to insert the "W = i" labels to the right of the lines.

 I played around with the annotation in Figure 7.4 for a while and it was just way more trouble than it was worth.
-If you're ever inspired to work it out, please share your code.
+If you're ever inspired to work it out, [please share your code](https://github.com/ASKurz/recoding_Introduction_to_Mediation_Moderation_and_Conditional_Process_Analysis/issues).

 7.2 An example: Climate change disasters and humanitarianism
 ------------------------------------------------------------